Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 auth-->>perm : User does not exist
-perm-->>admin : Error, User does not exist admin-->>signup : Error, User does not exist signup-->>user : Error, User does not exist                   bb
+perm-->>admin : Error, User does not exist admin-->>signup : Error, User does not exist signup-->>user : Error, User does not exist
 ```